Frequently Asked Questions

 • Confirmations for your selected activities can be found on the Itinerary tab of this mobile web app.
 All appropriate tips have been paid to the guides, drivers, and tour staff.

-• If you would like information on booking additional tours on your own, you may stop by the GEM Club Hospitality Desk and speak to one of the local guides.
+• If you would like information on booking additional tours on your own, you may reach out to Wallace Travel Group at tours@wtg.ie

 • U.S. Customs

 We look forward to meeting you and assisting you in any way possible.
-Throughout the program, we will be available at the GEM Club Hospitality Desk or through the app Help tab:
+Throughout the program, travel staff will be available at the GEM Club Hospitality Desk or via the virtual Help tab in the mobile web app.